Generic Name: hydroxyzine (hye DROX ee zeen)

 What is hydroxyzine?

-Hydroxyzine is used as a sedative to treat anxiety and tension.
-It is also used together with other medications given for anesthesia.
-Hydroxyzine may also be used to control nausea and vomiting.
+Since hydroxyzine also reduces activity in the central nervous system, it can be used as a sedative to treat anxiety and tension.
+It is also used together with other medications given during and after general anesthesia.

 Hydroxyzine is also used to treat allergic skin reactions such as hives or contact dermatitis.